Bamba (snack)

-Bamba (במבה) is a snack made of peanut-butter-flavored puffed maize manufactured by the Osem corporation in Kiryat Gat, Israel.
+Bamba (במבה) is an Israeli snack made of peanut-butter-flavored puffed maize manufactured by the Osem corporation in Kiryat Gat, Israel.

 Bamba is one of the leading snack foods produced and sold in Israel.
 It was launched in 1964.
 Bamba makes up 25% of the Israeli snack market.
 A similar product called Erdnussflips was introduced in Germany in 1963, which instead of using peanut butter uses peanut dust.

 Similar products from other domestic manufacturers include "Parpar" (Literally "Butterfly", Telma, since 2000 a subsidiary of Unilever), "Shush" (Strauss-Elite), "Smoki" (Štark), and "Křupky" (Secalo).
 Osem named the snack "Bamba" because it sounded like baby talk.

 Overview

 Bamba is made from peanut-butter-flavored puffed maize.
 Bamba contains no preservatives or food coloring, is enriched with several vitamins, and contains high amounts of Unsaturated fat.
 The energy content is 160 calories per 28 grams.
 Bamba is certified kosher by Badatz Jerusalem.
 The Washington Post describes it as "Cheez Doodles without the cheese."